Linda Evangelista

 Evangelista's modelling career began in 1984 when she signed with Elite Model Management after having moved from her native Canada to New York City.
 Upon the suggestion of photographer Peter Lindbergh, Evangelista had her hair cut short in 1988.
-The haircut, nicknamed "The Linda", not only sparked many copies worldwide, but it also benefited Evangelista's career and helped usher in the era of the supermodel.

-Described as the "chameleon" of the fashion industry, and as a key figure among the five supermodels, Evangelista was one of the most famous women in the world during the late 1980s and throughout the 1990s.
+Described as the "chameleon" of the fashion industry and one of the "Big 5" supermodels (with Christy Turlington, Naomi Campbell, Claudia Schiffer and Cindy Crawford), Evangelista was one of the most famous women in the world during the late 1980s and throughout the 1990s.

 Unlike her colleagues, Evangelista chose not to diversify into other ventures outside of modelling.
 She retired from her career in 1998 and made a comeback three years later, this time working only sporadically.
 Her achievements as a model led to her being voted as "The Greatest Supermodel of All Time" by the viewers of the television show Fashion File in 2008.

 Early life

-Evangelista was born on May 10, 1965, in St. Catharines, to a working-class Catholic family.
-She is the second of three children of Marisa and Tomaso "Tom" Evangelista (1940–2014), who were Italian emigrants from Pignataro Interamna.
-Her father, who immigrated to Canada in 1957, worked for General Motors, and her mother was a bookkeeper.
-Evangelista has an older brother, Jim, and a younger brother, Danny.
-She attended a self-improvement course in a modelling school at the age of 12, where she was taught things such as poise and etiquette, and she was advised to attend a modelling course.
-She attended Denis Morris Catholic High School.
+Evangelista was born into a strict working-class Catholic family on May 10, 1965, in the city of St. Catharines in the Niagara Region of Southern Ontario, Canada.
+Her parents, Marisa and Tomaso "Tom" Evangelista (died 2014), had emigrated from Pignataro Interamna, a comune in the province of Frosinone, Lazio, Italy.
+Tom worked for General Motors following his emigration in 1957, and Marisa is a bookkeeper.
+Evangelista is the second of three children, with two brothers.

-As a teenager, Evangelista started modelling locally in her hometown.
-In 1981, she took part in the Miss Teen Niagara beauty pageant.
-While she did not win the pageant, she caught the eye of a representative from Elite Model Management.

-At the age of 16, she flew to Japan to model there, but an unpleasant experience involving nudity during an assignment made her want to stop modelling altogether.
-She returned to Canada, and two years went by before she decided to try her hand at modelling again.
+At the age of 12, Evangelista attended a self-improvement course in a modelling school, where she was taught things such as poise and etiquette and advised to attend a modelling course.
+Evangelista attended Denis Morris Catholic High School.
+She started modelling locally as a teenager.
+In 1981, Evangelista took part in the Miss Teen Niagara beauty pageant; while she did not win it, she caught the eye of a representative from Elite Model Management.
+At the age of 16, Evangelista flew to Japan to work as a model, but an unpleasant experience involving nudity during an assignment made her want to stop modelling altogether.
+She subsequently returned to Canada, and two years went by before she decided to try her hand at modelling again.